nav758/REACT-QUERY/README.md

 - Project Setup
+Objective:
-Objective: Set up a React project with React Query.
+The goal is to set up a React project and integrate React Query into it.

 Steps:
-Create a React App (if not already done):
+Create a new React app (if you don't have one yet):

+In your terminal, run:

 bash
 Copy code
 npx create-react-app react-query-tutorial
 cd react-query-tutorial
-Install React Query:
+Install React Query: Install React Query to handle server state management.

 bash
 Copy code
 npm install @tanstack/react-query
-Set up the QueryClientProvider in your app.
-This will allow React Query to manage its global state.

-In src/index.js or src/App.js:
+Set up the QueryClientProvider: In src/index.js, you'll initialize QueryClient and wrap your app with QueryClientProvider.

 jsx
 Copy code